The Zuckerberg Institute for Water Research: History

 The Zuckerberg Institute for Water Research was founded in 2002 and was named for Roy J. Zuckerberg, Senior Director of the Goldman Sachs Group and a philanthropist, based in New York City.
 The ZIWR is one of three institutes currently constituting the Jacob Blaustein Institutes for Desert Research, which were originally established in 1974.
-In 2016, the estate of Dr. Howard and Lottie Marcus made a donation of $400 million dollars to Ben-Gurion University, believed to be the largest gift ever to a university in Israel, with a portion of it going to the Zuckerberg Institute for Water Research for research into water resources and desalination technologies.
+In 2016, the estate of Dr. Howard and Lottie Marcus made a donation of $400 million to Ben-Gurion University, believed to be the largest gift ever to a university in Israel, with a portion of it going to the Zuckerberg Institute for Water Research for research into water resources and desalination technologies.